cwieken/configr/docs/index.md

 - **Clean Codebase**: Separate configuration concerns from application logic
 - **Flexibility**: Support for different file formats with a consistent API
 - **Simplicity**: Define your configuration structure once as a dataclass
+- **Extensibility**: Easily extend with custom loaders for different configuration sources

 ## Next Steps